bs-jokri/prose-builder/samples/story-by-irina.md

-"A short story about AI that writes poems."
+"A short story about idk."